The-Viper-One/PsMapExec/README.md

 ## Aknowledgements
 ## Dependencies
-PsMapExec has some dependencies that need to be pulled from outside the script itself in order to function.
+PsMapExec has some dependencies that need to be pulled from outside the script itself in order to use additional modules.
 Primarily these are:
   * Kirby (PowerShell based Kerberos ticket dump)
   * Invoke-Pandemonium (Slightly modified Mimikatz)